hoangxoxos/myauth/README.md

 - Set `FRONTEND_URL` to the actual frontend origin.
 - When running multiple production instances, replace the in-memory rate limiter with Redis or another shared store.
 - Never commit `.env`, passwords, tokens, or private keys.
+- You need to go Google Cloud Console to set up your OAuth
+- You can go to Mailtrap to setup SMTP